fergus-waterhouse/IARC-Urban-Rural-Incidence/README.md

 A Bayesian hierarchical model used to estimate the Incidence Rate Ratio (IRR) for cancer incidence associated with a specific continuous covariate (e.g., the standardized percentage of the population living in urban areas within a registry catchment).

-The model relies on incidence data derived from the **Cancer Incidence in 5 Continents (CI5)** and **NORDCAN** datasets.
+The model was designed to use incidence data derived from the **Cancer Incidence in 5 Continents (CI5)** dataset.
 By using priors that are spatially structured using a nested hierarchy at the global, continental, regional, and country levels, the model leverages information across geographical tiers to produce robust, smoothed posterior estimates of covariate effects on cancer risk.

 ## Methodology